mraza007/knowledge-book/_posts/2020-06-16-aws-sa-notes.md

     + Includes information about the client(not included in the Cloud Watch Metrics)
     + Can identify requester IP,request type etc.
     + Can be optionally stored and retained in S3.
+### EC2 Auto Scaling
+- You can attach one or more classic ELBs to your existing Auto Scaling Groups.
+- You can attach one or more Target Groups to your ASG to include instances behind an ALB.
+- The ELBs must be in same region.
+- Launch configuration is the template used to create new EC2 instances and includes parameters such as instance family, instance type,AMI,keypair and security groups.